-The staff at the Max Planck Digital Library released a white paper BAG-OF-MONEY6earlier this year called, “Disrupting the subscription journals’ business model for the necessary large-scale transformation to open access.”
+The staff at the Max Planck Digital Library released a white paper earlier this year called, “Disrupting the subscription journals’ business model for the necessary large-scale transformation to open access.”
 While the title may be a mouthful, the paper put forth a simple idea: That the total worldwide amount spent by libraries on subscriptions to scientific journals is enough to pay the article processing fees if all journals operated on an open access (OA) model.
 In other words, instead of libraries paying for science journal subscriptions, what if every institution instead diverted that money and used it for article processing fees (APC) for gold open access publishing on behalf of its scholars?
 (A useful comparison might be that instead of purchasing a car and paying the costs associated with ownership, you instead spent the money on taxis, uber, car rental, home delivery charges, etc.)

 Under the publishing scenario suggested above, every paper would be freely available.
 This obviously fits the mission of most scientific research.
 And because it is becoming clear that publishers serve authors as much as they do readers, it seems fair that authors (or their parent institutions) should bear some of the editorial cost of preparing and disseminating research outputs.